 - The IJB's Audit Committee held an annual "private" meeting between the IJB's Internal and External Auditors and the members of the IJB's Audit Committee. - Appointment of Fife, Tayside and Forth Valley Management Services as Internal Auditors for the IJB with support from Angus Council Internal Audit. - Appointment of Audit Scotland as External Auditors for the IJB for the financial years 2022/23 to 2026/27. - Chief Officer in post for duration of 2024/25. - Chief Finance Officer in post for the duration of 2024/25 with the Chief Finance Officer having overall responsibility for the IJB's financial arrangements, being professionally qualified and having suitable experience to lead the IJB's finance function and to direct staff.
 In line with overall Corporate Support arrangements, the Chief Finance Officer is reliant on the finance support provided by both Angus Council and NHS Tayside.
-The responsibility for management of associated Angus Council finance staff and NHS Tayside finance staff is devolved to the Chief Finance Officer enabling a fully integrated finance team. - Completion of a review of the CIPFA Statement "Role of the Chief Finance Officer in Local Government, in line with the Delivering Good Governance in Local Government: Framework (2016)."
+The responsibility for management of associated Angus Council finance staff and NHS Tayside finance staff is devolved to the Chief Finance Officer enabling a fully integrated finance team. - Completion of a review of the "Role of the Chief Finance Officer in Local Government."